Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ## Deploy via CI/CD
 Duration: 15

-During this step, we will comment out the validation code we use in `app/05_raw_data.py' as this is not needed in production.
+During this step, we will comment out the validation code we use in the snippet below as this is not needed in production.
 Open this file in VS Code and comment line 70 from the very bottom section of the code as shown below.

 ```python
 # For local debugging